Zombies (2018 film): Critical response

 Emily Ashby of Common Sense Media rated the movie 3 out of 5 stars, praising the positive message and role models, stating, "There's stereotyping on both sides of the divide for most of the story, as well as some mean-spirited exchanges between humans and zombies, often driven by adults.
 But the relationship that develops between a human girl (Meg Donnelly) and a zombie boy (Milo Manheim) has a big impact, inspiring their peers to set aside misconceptions and befriend each other. [...]
 Addison's struggle to let her true self show, and kids will love the catchy soundtrack and dance scenes."
 Rachel Wagner of Rotoscopers.com rated the movie 4 out of 5 stars, stating, "If you are a fan of the recent Disney Channel musicals then you will definitely love Zombies.
 It is one of the better entries of late with a sweet message, likable cast and energetic musical numbers."
 Kyle Burbank of Laughing Place gave the film 3.5 out of 5, writing, "While it may seem strange to single out, perhaps my favorite part of Zombies was the production design.
 Sticking to a color palette of mostly pinks and greens ranging from neon to pastel might sound nauseating but actually works quite well. [...]
 With a fresh look, fun characters, and a serviceable soundtrack, this is one DCOM I might actually recommend."

-According to Billboard, the soundtrack of the movie placed No. 4 on Billboard's list of top-selling children's music title.
+According to Billboard, the soundtrack of the movie placed No. 4 on Billboard's list of top-selling children's music titles.